Record life cycle¶

 Metadata records have a lifecycle that typically goes through one or more states.
 For example, when a record is:

 created and edited by an

-superseded or replaced and the state would be Retired.
+superseded or replaced the state is

 The catalog has (an extensible) set of states that a metadata record can have: